grahamegrieve/delphi-markdown/README.md

 ## Basic Information

-This is a Pascal (Delphi) library that processes to markdown to HTML.
+This is a Pascal library that processes to markdown to HTML.
 At present the following dialects of markdown are supported:

 * The Daring Fireball dialect (see https://daringfireball.net/projects/markdown/) (translated from https://github.com/rjeschke/txtmark)
 * The CommonMark Specification (see https://spec.commonmark.org/0.28) (not quite complete.
 Stil to do: link references)
 * Github Flavored Markdown

 All you need to use the library is any unicode version of Delphi, or FPC (lazarus).
-To run the tests, you also need FastMemoryManager, the Jedi Code Library and DUnitX.

 ## Using the Library